0.5.0

 - Added

-setting with scripts for workspace scripts.
+workspacesetting with scripts for workspace scripts.

 Info/Version

-A newer display information for showing more details about the compiled zune runtime, with a optional param all
+A newer display information for showing more details about the compiled zune runtime, with a optional param all to list extra information.

 Setup